ewibowo/aws-lab/docs/asa-fundamentals.rst

 From a higher security level to a lower security level:

-* No ACL is required for traffic traverse from a higher security level to a lower security level.
+* No ACL is required for traffic to traverse from a higher security level to a lower security level.
 * The stateful inspection determines whether the return traffic is allowed to make it back through.

 .. image:: ASA-security-level-high-to-low.png